Dental Implants in Mission Viejo CA

 The next step in the procedure is to implant a metal post under the gum line.
 This aspect of the procedure is what sets an implant apart from other forms of cosmetic dentistry.
 The metal post is secured to the jawbone in order to create a durable, synthetic root system that rivals the strength of natural roots; with one exception that the metal cannot face infection.
 Over the course of a couple of months, the metal post and jawbone will fuse together.
 This creates a level of durability that cannot be replicated in other types of procedures.

 Afterward, we will secure the new synthetic tooth to the metal post at the surface of the gums.
 The new tooth is attached so securely, that patients can eat their favorite foods, maintain an active lifestyle, play sports, and more, without fear of their tooth becoming loose or falling out.
 Patients can enjoy the benefits that come from never having to worry about their tooth again.

-The team at E.M.
-Makhoul, DDS /Family Dentistry & Orthodontics provide dental implants in a way that is comfortable and functional.
+The team at EM Makhoul DDS - Dentist of Mission Viejo provide dental implants in a way that is comfortable and functional.
 We take the time to make sure that every aspect of the procedure is completed correctly – the first time.

 Check out what others are saying about Dr. Makhoul and our staff: